cllmthvlln/The-Base-Network/README.md

 Over $500K has been distributed to creators on Base App.
 Base supports identity systems like Base Name Service for decentralized naming.
 Cross-chain interoperability allows assets and NFTs to flow between Base and other networks.
+The Base App was rebranded from Coinbase Wallet and serves as the main entry point for users.